mrknmc/ug4/tts4/report.md

 Same representation as for PageRank is used.
 However, hub and authority values are initialised to $1/\sqrt{N}$.
 Each iteration the hub value of a node is updated using authority values of nodes it is pointing to [^2] and the authority value is updated using hub values pointing to it [^3].
 Both hub and authority values are then normalised [^4].

-After running the algorithm for 20 iterations, `pete.davis@enron.com` turned out to be the email address with the highest hub score of 0.999281.
+After running the algorithm for 20 iterations (required to reach values in the sanity check), `pete.davis@enron.com` turned out to be the email address with the highest hub score of 0.999281.
 This is consistent with his role description in `roles.txt` - broadcast proxy for auto-generated emails.
 Other than that there were no abnormalities.
 Email addresses with top 5 hub scores and top 5 authority scores are in tables 2 and 3, respectively.

 \begin{marginfigure}
 \begin{longtable}[c]{@{}ll@{}}